coverclock/com-diag-hazer/README.md

            -o          Use Odd parity for DEVICE.
            -p PIN      Assert GPIO outPut PIN with 1PPS (requires -D and -I or -c).
            -n          Use No parity for DEVICE.
-           -r          Reverse use of standard output and standard error.
            -s          Use XON/XOFF (control-Q/control-S) for DEVICE.
            -t SECONDS  Timeout GNSS data after SECONDS seconds.
            -u          Note Unprocessed input on standard error.